 That’s right.
 This paper is made from crushed stone and resin.

 That 👏 is 👏 so 👏 cool 👏.

-When the animation ends, a black tab appears that says “Take note of what matters most.”
+When the animation ends, a black tab appears with messaging that says “Take note of what matters most.”
 Clicking on it (how could you not?) underscores the purpose of this product: to save the environment.

 My options are to shop the handful of products, learn about the product, customize my product, or read their blog (aptly named Bookmark).

 I add one of the notebooks to my cart where I’m told I’m buying something that is waterproof and more durable than paper, not to mention smoother and brighter.
 I’m also advised I can get free shipping if I buy another product.

 I guess I’ll buy the wood-free pencils since that is also crazy cool.